EfeChetirous/Efe_SampleInfrastructure/README.md

 before you run the project you should add your db info to web.config of Connection string

-in this project i used the which technologies and patterns i used above
+in this project i used technologies which i write down above

  - Domain Driven Design,
  - Repositories,